tsgates/arch-wiki-markdown/wiki/ASUS_N82JV.md

 If you want run it on every startup add these lines to /etc/rc.local

-Note:Running this without a delay on Kernel 2.6.35.x has issues (Boots fine but X and tty do not show up; to avoid that, simply add sleep <time> before these lines and remember that sleep affects every line below it.
+Note:Running this without a delay on Kernel 2.6.35.x has problems (Boots fine but X and tty do not show up; to avoid that, simply add sleep <time> before these lines and remember that sleep affects every line below it.
 If you mess up or decide to test it, just boot into